sraka1/oauth1/README.md

     $authUrl = https://api.twitter.com/oauth/authenticate?oauth_token=xyz123
     i.e.: header('Location: ' . $authUrl);

-5) The user is now on twitter.com and may have to login.
-Once authenticated with Twitter they will will either have to click on allow/deny, or will be automatically redirected back to the callback.
+5) The user is now on the endpoint site's server and may have to login.
+Once authenticated with the server they will will either have to click on allow/deny, or will be automatically redirected back to the callback.

 6) Now that the user has returned to callback.php and allowed access we need to build a new